AOL83/RPSLS/README.md

 ## Welcome! 👋

-Thanks for checking out my front-end coding challenge.
+Thanks for checking out my attempt at the Code Institutes second Module challenge / Rock - Papper - scissors - Lizard- Spock. / help from the front-end coding challenge.

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.